 Our principal sources of liquidity are cash and cash equivalents, short-term investments, and cash flows generated from our operations.
-Cash equivalents primarily comprise time deposits and money market funds.
+Cash equivalents mainly consist of time deposits with original maturities of three months or less, and highly liquid investments that are readily convertible to known amounts of cash.
 Short-term investments comprise investment instruments issued by commercial banks in China, with a variable interest rate indexed to performance of underlying assets and maturity dates within one year.

-As of December 31, 2015, we had cash and cash equivalents of approximately \$1.25 billion, and short-term investments of \$174.5 million.
-Of our cash and cash equivalents, \$735.0 million was held in financial institutions inside Mainland China and \$510.2 million was held in financial institutions outside of Mainland China.
-Our VIEs held \$131.3 million of our cash and cash equivalents and \$1.11 billion was held outside of our VIEs.
-In addition, as of December 31, 2015, we had, through Changyou, loans from offshore banks in the principal amount of \$344.5 million.
-These loans were secured by RMB deposits in onshore branches of those banks in the total amount of \$364.0 million, which are recognized as restricted time deposits.
+As of December 31, 2016, we had cash and cash equivalents of approximately \$1.05 billion, and short-term investments of \$247.9 million.
+Of our cash and cash equivalents, \$393.9 million was held in financial institutions inside Mainland China and \$657.1 million was held in financial institutions outside of Mainland China.
+Our VIEs held \$94.9 million of our cash and cash equivalents and \$956.1 million was held outside of our VIEs.